Noise-Aware Quantum Amplitude Estimation: Introduction

-This approach of translating the noise at the physical level to the resultant effect on the estimation accuracy at the application level in QAE has begun to gain traction in recent months, with both Brown \textit{et al} \cite{brown2020quantum} and Tanaka \textit{et al} \cite{tanaka2020amplitude} investigating how generic noise models such as depolarising, amplitude damping and phase damping noise impact the performance of \textit{Amplitude Estimation without Phase Estimation} \cite{Suzuki_2020}.
-The results we present in this paper are complementary to, and in some ways extend, these results.
-In particular, to our knowledge this is the first time that a noise model specific to QAE has been derived, even though the aforementioned papers note the importance (and difficulty) of doing so (``It is indeed a difficult challenge to model a noise effect'' Ref. \cite[Section~5]{tanaka2020amplitude}; ``... any lack of accuracy in one's noise characterisation will translate to a lack of accuracy in amplitude estimation.
-Understanding better this difficulty represents a fruitful line of future research.''
-Ref. \cite[Section IV-A]{brown2020quantum}).
-Moreover, a noise model is a statistical characterisation of some physical process, and hence stands independently of any particular flavour of QAE, and instead provides a quantification of the measurement uncertainty that can then be used to more accurately infer the amplitude from the measured data.
-To this end, our main example for how to use the proposed noise model to achieve noise-aware QAE concerns a quantification of the number of additional shots that are needed, given the circuit depth, to achieve the same variance as the noiseless case.
-This applies to any NISQ QAE where repeated shots of the same circuit are used to infer the amplitude, including some recent suggestions for shallow-depth QAE \cite{giurgicatiron2020low, QCWpatent}.
+This approach of translating the noise at the physical level to the resultant estimation uncertainty at the application level in QAE has begun to gain traction recently, with both Brown et al. \cite{brown2020quantum} and Tanaka et al. \cite{tanaka2020amplitude} investigating how generic noise models, such as depolarizing, amplitude damping, and phase damping noise, impact the performance of amplitude estimation without phase estimation \cite{Suzuki_2020}.
+The results we present in this article are complementary to, and in some ways extend, these results.
+In particular, to our knowledge, this is the first time that a noise model specific to QAE has been derived, even though the aforementioned papers note the importance (and difficulty) of doing so (``It is indeed a difficult challenge to model a noise effect'' \cite[Sect.~5]{tanaka2020amplitude}; ``... any lack of accuracy in one's noise characterization will translate to a lack of accuracy in amplitude estimation.
+Understanding better this difficulty represents a fruitful line of future research.'' \cite[Sect.
+IV-A]{brown2020quantum}).
+Moreover, a noise model is a statistical characterization of some physical process, and hence stands independently of any particular flavor of QAE, and instead provides a quantification of the measurement uncertainty that can then be used to more accurately infer the amplitude from the measured data.
+To this end, our main example for how to use the proposed noise model to achieve noise-aware QAE concerns a quantification of the number of additional shots that are needed---given a maximal circuit depth at which it is possible to constrain a level of intrinsic uncertainty that arises in the model formulation---to achieve the same total mean square error (MSE) as in the noiseless case.
+This applies across the board to all QPE-free QAE algorithms that use repeated shots of the same circuit to infer the amplitude, including some suggestions for shallow-depth QAE \cite{giurgicatiron2020low, QCWpatent}.